aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 This will define the ``fooConfig.cmake`` and ``fooConfig-version.cmake`` files that other packages will need.
-For everything else, you need to write things explicitly, using standard CMake: nothing happens behind the scene.
+For everything else, you need to write things explicitly, using standard CMake.
 For example, to use a catkin package, you need to call:

 .. code-block:: cmake